MoCHiV key data (figures)

 The Swiss Mother and Child HIV Cohort Study (MoCHiV) was started in 2003 as a combined study of two former studies ‘Neonatal HIV Study’ and ‘HIV Pregnancy Study’.
 The final aim was the integration into the existing Swiss HIV Cohort Study (SHCS).
 Since then, as in the SHCS, a large biobank exists for all enrolled children.
 MoCHiV aims at preventing mother-to-child transmission and enrolls HIV-infected pregnant women and their children.

-Since the beginning of the HIV epidemic in the early 1980’s until 2021, data of 2'165 children - of whom 280 were HIV positive - have been registered into MoCHiV.
-Of the HIV positive children, 80 were lost from follow-up or are treated by a non-cohort physician, 62 have died, and 38 are currently under follow-up in MoCHiV.
-100 children reached adulthood and are now followed by the SHCS (fig. 1).
-Most of the HIV positive children currently under follow-up are treated with a combined antiretroviral therapy.
-Of the HIV negative children, 172 healthy children are currently under follow-up.
+Since the beginning of the HIV epidemic in the early 1980’s until 2023, data of 2'207 children - of whom 293 were living with HIV - have been registered into MoCHiV.
+Of the children living with HIV, 94 were lost from follow-up or are treated by a non-cohort physician, 62 have died, and 35 are currently under follow-up in MoCHiV.
+102 children reached adulthood and are now followed by the SHCS (fig. 1).
+Most of the children living with HIV currently under follow-up are treated with a combined antiretroviral therapy.
+Of the HIV negative children, 157 children are currently under follow-up.
 They are planned to be followed for at least 2 years.

 Initially, no intervention at all was available to reduce vertical transmission.
 Transmission rates were in the range between 20 - 25%.
 Later on, preventive interventions became available.
 First antiretroviral monotherapy with Zidovudine, then combined with elective cesarean section (ECS) were the first steps to prevent vertical transmission.
 Then ECS in combination with highly active antiretroviral therapy (HAART) was considered as the prevention of choice for vertical transmission of HIV.
 Since the HIV treatment is more successful within the last few years, the guidelines could be adjusted.
 According to the current guidelines, vaginal delivery is proposed if the woman is under a stable therapy and no virus can be detected in her blood (fig. 2).

-fig. 2: Mode of delivery in HIV positive women
+fig. 2: Mode of delivery in women living with HIV

 Figure 3: HIV Status of children born to HIV positive mothers

-fig. 3: HIV Status of children born to HIV positive mothers
+fig. 3: HIV status of children born to women living with HIV

 2. Mothers in the MoCHiV